 A weighted comforter can help make that moment feel more intentional.
 Unlike a standard throw blanket that gets dragged from couch to bed to chair like a household nomad, a weighted comforter is designed for the place where rest is supposed to happen: the bed.

 The Eli & Elm Weighted Comforter is a strong fit for this kind of nightly comfort upgrade.
-It is made with a 100% cotton 300-thread-count sateen fabric and filled with glass beads and polyester, with quilted pockets that help distribute the weight evenly.
-Eli & Elm offers it in 13-pound, 17-pound, and 20-pound options depending on bed size, and it includes corner duvet loops so it can work with a duvet cover.
+Made with cotton sateen fabric and filled with glass beads and polyester, it offers the calming, hug-like feel people love from weighted blankets in a more polished comforter format.

 That matters because the best everyday comfort tools are the ones people can actually use without turning their home into a wellness storage unit.
 A weighted comforter is not asking you to learn a new breathing technique, download another app, or journal your way through a crisis at 10:42 p.m.
-It simply adds a calming, hug-like feeling to the part of the day when most people need permission to shut down.
+It simply adds a calming layer to the part of the day when most people need permission to shut down.

 It is soft, useful, and beautifully practical, which is the sweet spot.
 Bedtime should feel less like collapsing from the day and more like intentionally shutting the world out.